inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_links.md

 ## Syntax

-Ensure that an VPC link exists.
+Ensure that a VPC link exists.

 ```ruby
 describe aws_api_gateway_vpc_links do